foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 issues are documented in a Synopsys release notes.

 In general the tool chain release numbering corresponds to the version of GCC within that tool chain release.
-Active development is generally carried out on the mainline branch, with changes back-ported to earlier release branches if appropriate.

 The build script will check out the corresponding branches from the tool chain component repositories.